 Exploring Taishō Roman Yume-dōri Street

-Kawagoe Kumano Shrine is located close to one end of Taishō Roman Yume-dōri Street.
+Kawagoe Kumano Shrine is close to one end of Taishō Roman Yume-dōri Street.
 So after enjoying the activities at the shrine, how about visiting a few shops and cafés on the street that are filled with the Taisho era vibe?

 If that sounds like a good idea, refer to our Guide to the Taishō Roman Yume-dōri Street!